 Peering Traffic Requirements (IPv4)

-- Peers in Europe with less than 100Mbps peak Google traffic can peer via the route servers at any participating European Internet Exchange
+- Less than 100Mbps peak Google traffic can peer via the route servers at any participating Internet Exchange

-- Peers in North America or Europe with more than 100Mbps peak Google traffic can peer via a bilateral BGP session over an Internet Exchange
+- More than 100Mbps peak Google traffic can peer via a bilateral BGP session over an Internet Exchange

 - There are no minimum traffic requirements for peers present at Internet Exchanges in Africa, and Central/South America.